 Salaries for Social Workers

 Because health care is the largest and fastest growing sector of the economy, the prospect of finding work in the field of social work is better than most industries.
-The bureau of Labor Statistics (BLS) lists the median incomes for many social worker specialties to fall in the $38,000 range with medical facilities paying in mid $40,000 range.
+The Bureau of Labor Statistics (BLS) lists the median income for social workers in May, 2020 was $51,760.